jhall8686/ENCE_3100_Jackson_Hall/Lab2/README.md

 #### Binary BCD to Seven-Segment Display Decoder

-While the DE-10 Board cannot have four BCD inputs because there are only 10 switches, two must suffice.
+While the DE-10 Board cannot have four separate BCD inputs, they can all receive the same four bits.
 The logic can be determined from the truth table for the seven segment display, which can be assembled manually from the datasheet showing which bit turns on which segment:

 <img src="img/misc_sc1.png" height = 300/> <img src="img/table_sc1.png" height = 300/>